dyne/dnscrypt-proxy/README-PLUGINS.markdown

 Filters will always be applied sequentially, in the given order.

+On Unix systems, a file containing a `dnscrypt-proxy` plugin must be owned either by root, or by the user running the proxy.

 When run as a Windows service, the list of plugins to load should be given as a multi-strings (`REG_MULTI_SZ` value).